BryantSteed/projectRSA/rsa-project-report.md

     raise RuntimeError("Didnt have enough primes")
 ```

-gen_ed has a phi (2n) passed by reference, x is a small number,  neglibible in size (Ax + By = z = 1), but y is about 2n becuase its comparable to the size of phi.
-This fucntion would then take about O(4n) space
+gen_ed has a phi (2n) passed by reference, x is a small number,  negligible in size (Ax + By = z = 1), but y is about 2n because its comparable to the size of phi.
+This fucntion would then take about O(4n) space.

 ```py
 def extended_euclid(a: int, b: int) -> tuple[int, int, int]: